aws-amplify/aws-sdk-ios/CONTRIBUTING.md

 The project is broken into two major Xcode Projects:

 - Individual SDKs that target AWS services- AWSiOSSDKv2.xcodeproj located under / (root)
-- AuthSDKs (including AWSMobileClient) - AWSAuthSDK.xcodeproj located under /AWSAuthSDK
+- Higher-level SDKs that deal with Authorization (including AWSMobileClient) - AWSAuthSDK.xcodeproj located under /AWSAuthSDK

  Example of commands to open the main SDK project that lives at the root of the repo  below: